bramwuytss/QGIS-Plugin/README.md

 * check whether the ID is not null (for both layers) and
 * check whether there is a switch between every feeder section.

-When the check or upload to server button is pressed, all 3 checks will be performed at once.
+When the check button is pressed, all 3 checks will be performed at once.

 If the checks fail, error layers will be created, which will contain the errors that should be fixed before proceeding.